-As Megan Draper on AMC’s Mad Men, Canadian actress/singer Jessica Paré has captivated characters and viewers alike.
-(Don Draper put a ring on it then her “Zou Bisou Bisou” cover accrued a million views on YouTube.)
+As Megan Draper on AMC’s Mad Men, Canadian actress/singer Jessica Paré captivated characters and viewers alike.
+(Don Draper put a ring on it, then her “Zou Bisou Bisou” cover accrued a million views on YouTube.)
 But she also boasts some impressive big-screen credits.
-With the series winding down (sob), take a peek at Pare’s movie roster.
-Don’s relationship with Megan may have ended but that doesn’t mean yours needs to as well.
+Take a peek at Pare’s movie roster.

 1. Tina Menzhal, Stardom

 After auditioning for a bit part in this 2000 comedy-satire, Paré was cast as the lead—not bad for her first-ever film role.
 As Tina, the still-green Paré plays a former ice-hockey player turned supermodel, struggling to navigate her sudden international stardom—and she nails it.
 In a way, life imitated art, as Paré became the Canadian film industry’s new “it-girl” after the film’s Cannes release.

 In this widely praised coming of age film, Paré gives a knock-out performance as conflicted boarding school girl Tori, a closeted lesbian who finds herself at odds with her family and girlfriend when her secret relationship is revealed.
 Cast in this poignant and tragic role, Pare rose to the occasion and positioned herself as a talented young actress to watch—and one very capable of breaking audiences hearts.